-1. Watch between midnight and dawn.
+2. Or … watch between midnight and dawn.
 Most meteor showers are best after midnight, and the Perseids are no exception.
 After midnight, the part of Earth you’re standing on has turned into the meteor stream, which means the radiant point for the shower will be above your horizon.
 After the radiant rises, more meteors are flying … fortunately, in 2018, in a moonless sky.

 4. Avoid city lights.
 This should go without saying, but just a reminder.
 A wide open area – a field or a lonely country road – is best if you’re serious about watching meteors.

-4. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out “meteor” to the rest.
+5. Watch with friend or friends, and try facing in different directions so that if someone sees a meteor, that person can call out – “meteor!” – to the rest.

 8. If you’re in the Southern Hemisphere … watch!
 At temperate latitudes in the Southern Hemisphere, the radiant of the Perseid meteor shower never gets very high in the sky.
 Therefore, the number of Perseid meteors seen from this part of the world isn’t as great as at more northerly latitudes.
-But if you’re game, look northward in the wee hours before dawn on August 11, 12 and 13, and you might still see a sprinkling of Perseids.
-As darkness give way to dawn, look for the planets Venus and Jupiter in the eastern sky.
+But if you’re game, look northward in the wee hours before dawn on August 11, 12 and 13, and you might still see a decent display of Perseids.

-Bottom line: With almost no moon to ruin the show, the year 2015 is a favorable one for watching the annual Perseid meteor shower.
-Here are some tips for watching the 2015 Perseid shower.
+Bottom line: With no moonlight to ruin the show, the year 2018 is about as favorable as it can be for watching the annual Perseid meteor shower.
+Top 10 tips for watching the shower here.

 Looking for a dark area to observe from?
 Check out EarthSky’s interactive, worldwide Best Places to Stargaze map.